Before you can land your dream job, you have to know what it is.

 4. List your hobbies and interests

 It's time to think about what you like doing in your spare time.
 Do you have any hobbies or interests that could develop into a profitable business?
-Perhaps you love photography or writing, or you like making costume jewelry.
+Perhaps you love photography or writing, or you like making costume jewellery.
 Perhaps you love planning parties?
 Cooking?
 Or maybe you love talking to people and the idea of starting a podcast has always interested you.
 Whatever it is, think outside the realm of traditional careers.
-There are so many ways to turn your interests into profitable ventures, it just requires some thought, a plan and a determined attitude.
+There are so many ways to turn your interests into profitable ventures - it just requires some thought, a plan, and a determined attitude.

 5. Create something new